aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 You learned the following recommended practices for domain setup:
 - Use a [private VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html) with subnets, [NACLs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html) and [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) for locking down the Studio environment and SageMaker workloads.
-- Use [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html) and [VPC PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html) to control access to resources in your VPC and to AWS services.
+- Use [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html) to control access to resources in your VPC and to AWS services.
 - Enable [network isolation](https://docs.aws.amazon.com/vpc/index.html) to prevent SageMaker jobs from making any outbound network calls, even to AWS services.
 - Use Studio [user profiles](https://docs.aws.amazon.com/sagemaker/latest/dg/domain-user-profile.html) and SageMaker execution [roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) to differentiate access to resources and data for different user roles and applications.
 - Use [IAM identity-based policies and conditions](https://docs.aws.amazon.com/sagemaker/latest/dg/security_iam_id-based-policy-examples.html) in IAM user and execution roles to implement fine-grained resource and data access controls.
 You can also secure access to Studio within your network perimeter with IAM identity-based policies.